coop-code/lets-do-it-api/RESOURCES.md

 Encrypt password (if is not already encrypted) before comparison.
 Returns a token.

-### For information, protected means that a route requires an access token on the request header.
+#### For information, protected means that a route requires an access token on the request header.

 - `PATCH /user` : Partially update user information (**Protected**)
 - `PATCH /user/password` : Update user password (**Protected**)

+### Refactoring and improvements

+- Error handling middleware

 ### Changes